wiggywombathead/hermes/notes.md

 the `with-open-database` macro, even if it is very simple.
 Now I will need to implement the ability to create and store bets, display their associated information, and eventually be able to trade them between agents.

+## 10/06/2020
+Thinking ahead to the arbitration stage.
+Users are incentivised to participate here as they will be rewarded monetarily for doing so, but how do we collect the user reports?
+Some ideas:
+- Users say they can act as arbitrator at any point that market is active (problem: need to wait for them all to have reported, what if one user doesn't check in regularly?)
+- Users can see which markets are awaiting arbitration and have the chance to opt-in then.
+After a certain amount of time (or certain threshold of arbitrators have reported?) we take the reports and proceed as normal.

+Regarding the second, what if after a certain time no-one has opted in?
+Also, the idea of a threshold can be manipulated, which is what we want to avoid.
+Leaning towards the second at the moment as it keeps results coming quickly.